 Julie Dzikiewicz has been a professional artist since 2009.
 Her work has been shown in galleries, museums, and exhibitions in Virginia, DC, Maryland, New York, Canada, and elsewhere.
 Her work recently won the Robert J. Alphonzo award from the 7th Annual International Fl3tch3r Exhibit: Socially and Politically Engaged Art at the Reece Museum.
 She currently has a studio in the Workhouse Arts Center in Lorton, Virginia.

-Opening Reception/Artist’s Talk: September 21 from 6-8 pm.
-Please register here for the opening.
+Artist’s Talk/Reception: September 21 from 6-8 pm.
+Please register here for the artist’s talk.